dotlang/language/README.md

 ###Classes

-Each source code file represents one class and has two parts: `struct` part where fields are defined, and method definition.
+Each source code file represents one class and has two important parts: `struct` part where fields are defined, and method definition.
-Writing body for methods is optional (but of course if a body-less method is called, a runtime error is thrown).
+Writing body for methods is optional (but of course if a body-less method is called, nothing will happen and an empty response will be received).
 Classes with no method body are same as interfaces in other languages but in Electron we don't have the concept of interface.

 Each class's instances can be referenced using instance notation (`varName.memberName`), or you can use static notation (`ClassName.memberName`) which will refer to the special instance of the class (static instance).
-There is an static instance for every class which will be created upon first reference.
+There is an static instance for every class which will be created upon first usage in the code.

 *Notes:*
 - There is no inheritance.
-Composition (By using anonymous fields) is encouraged instead.
+Composition is used instead.
 - If a class name (name of the file containing the class body) starts with underscore, means that it is private (only accessible by other classes in the same package).
 If not, it is public.
 - The order of the contents of source code file matters: First `import` section, `typename`s, `type`s, then `struct` and finally methods.